frontendpatterns/frontendpatterns.dev/src/content/patterns/single-store.md

 ---
 # Single Store

-Centralize all application state in one location for predictable updates.

 ## Problem

 State scattered across multiple locations makes it impossible to understand the full application state at any given time.
 Debugging requires checking countless component instances and context providers.
 Time-travel debugging and state persistence become impractical.
 Coordinating updates across different state containers leads to race conditions and inconsistent UI.